-The Rev. Canon Michael Buerkel Hunn
+The Rt.
+Rev. Michael Buerkel Hunn

-Canon Hunn was a Canon to the Ordinary in the Diocese of North Carolina, where he designed and led diocesan systems in the areas of congregational support and development, youth ministry, pastoral response, transition ministry, clergy discipline, misconduct prevention training, priestly ordination process, and conflict transformation.
+Bishop Hunn was a Canon to the Ordinary in the Diocese of North Carolina, where he designed and led diocesan systems in the areas of congregational support and development, youth ministry, pastoral response, transition ministry, clergy discipline, misconduct prevention training, priestly ordination process, and conflict transformation.

 As a lecturer, keynote speaker, and preacher, he has spoken on subjects such as public speaking, non-violent communication, canon law, stewardship, and non-violent approaches to conversations about race.
 He brings fresh ideas to traditional subjects.

-Ordained in 1996, Canon Hunn first served The Kent School in Connecticut as chaplain, head baseball coach, and chair of the Theology Department.
+Ordained in 1996, Bishop Hunn first served The Kent School in Connecticut as chaplain, head baseball coach, and chair of the Theology Department.
 He went on to serve as senior associate rector of the Church of the Holy Comforter in Kenilworth, Illinois and as Episcopal chaplain to Davidson College and associate rector of St. Alban’s, Davidson, North Carolina.

-Canon Hunn holds degrees from Middlebury College (Bachelor of Arts, History and Religion) and Cambridge University (Master of Arts, Theology) and a Certificate of Advanced Theological Study from Seabury Western Theological Seminary.
+Bishop Hunn holds degrees from Middlebury College (Bachelor of Arts, History and Religion) and Cambridge University (Master of Arts, Theology) and a Certificate of Advanced Theological Study from Seabury Western Theological Seminary.

 He loves his work for the church and also loves spending time with his family, baseball, digging in his vegetable garden, writing fiction and riding bicycles.
 His short story “Al’s Garage and Soul Repair Shop” won the 2009 Middlebury Magazine Fiction Contest.